Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

 ^^^^^^^^^^^^^^^^^^^
     * MATLAB is correctly written with all capital letters.
     * GitHub is correctly written with the G & H capitalized.
-    * Vectors (lists, np.ndarrays, etc.) should be rows and time should be across columns.
+    * Vectors (lists, np.ndarrays, etc.) for a single time instance should be column vectors.
+    * Collections of vectors should be 2D structures with each column representing the value of the vector for a particular time.
+In this convention, time varies across columns while physical quantities vary across rows.
     * Assert errors and tell the user what caused that particular error.
       For example, if a column vector is passed instead of a row vector, the assertion error message should say that a row vector was